 There were also many allied groups speaking that day, and I hope that someone from the three current national groups will take the time to go through the list, and see if they are still around.
 They can be found by clicking here and scrolling down to the list of those speaking that day.

-My statement and supporting documents from White’s and Fisher Lab’s can be found here if anyone is interested.
+My statement and supporting documents from White’s and Fisher Lab’s can be found starting on page 676 if anyone is interested.
 There were also supporting documents from most all other manufacturers but they do not appear as they were sent later.

 I know I am beginning to sound like Scott Clark now, but for any group to truly represent us, they must be made up of be full time, dedicated, paid employees.
 We can no longer depend on phone calls or emails.
 I hate to say this but these tactics have become passé.
 Proactive today means in your face, live representation, and no if, ands or buts, and we must join forces with other similar groups…